dwflows/ark/README.md

 0 * * * * arkmanager update --warn --update-mods >> /ark/log/crontab.log 2>&1
 #Backup the server each day at 00:00
 0 0 * * * arkmanager backup >> /ark/log/crontab.log 2>&1
-You can check this website for more information on cron.

 To add mods, you only need to change the variable ark_GameModIds in arkmanager.cfg with a list of your modIds (like this ark_GameModIds="987654321,1234568").
 If UPDATEONSTART is enable, just restart your docker or use docker exec ark arkmanager update --update-mods.